CallumMoss/Mitigating_Backdoor_Attacks_in_LLMs/README.md

 2.1 Download and Install Conda (or any other enviornemnt manager):
 - Visit this website to download and install conda: https://docs.conda.io/projects/conda/en/stable/user-guide/install/linux.html

-2.2 Create a new Conda enviornment:
+2.2 Create a New Conda enviornment:
 - ```shell
   conda create --name [envionrment_name] python=3.7.16